Create a Shipping Label

 Copy the curl request below and replace the __YOUR_LABEL_URL_HERE__

-In the example above, two API requests were necessary: one to create the label, and another to download the .pdf
+- Request and download in one call: In the example above, two requests were necessary... one to create the label, and another to download the

-You can accomplish both steps in a single request by setting label_download_type: "inline"
+file.
+You can accomplish both steps in a single request by settinglabel_download_type: "inline"